cs24/cloud-inquisitor/docs/user_guide.rst

 Admin
 =========

-On the left-hand side bar, there are a bunch of admin options such as :
+On the left-hand side, there are a bunch of admin options such as :

 * Accounts
 * Config